 Even with the right framework, executives frequently stumble on predictable obstacles:

 - Perfectionism paralysis: Waiting for the perfect piece instead of publishing good-enough content consistently.
-The 91% of buyers who say thought leadership uncovers needs they didn't know they had aren't looking for perfection—they're looking for perspective.
+The 81% of hidden decision-makers who say high-quality thought leadership helps them understand needs they didn't previously recognize aren't looking for perfectionβthey're looking for perspective.

 - Topic drift: Covering too many subjects, diluting authority signals.
 Theme concentration is a feature, not a limitation.

 - Promotional creep: Turning thought leadership into thinly-veiled marketing.
-The Edelman-LinkedIn data is unambiguous: 95% of buyers say they're more receptive to sales outreach from executives who've already demonstrated thought leadership.
+The Edelman-LinkedIn data is clear: 95% of hidden buyers say strong thought leadership makes them more receptive to sales and marketing outreach.
 But that receptivity evaporates the moment the content feels like an ad.

 - Engagement neglect: Publishing without participating in conversations.
 Distribution includes response, not just broadcast.